 Dispute on Psychoanalytical Theory

-On April 21, 1896, Freud presented the cornerstones of his psychoanalytical theory in particular his findings on male hysteria to the Vienna Medical Society, which received a hostile reception, causing great outrage and rejection.
+On April 21, 1896, Freud presented the cornerstones of his psychoanalytical theory, in particular his findings on male hysteria, to the Vienna Medical Society, which received a hostile reception, causing tremendous outrage and rejection.
 In a letter to Wilhelm Fließ, Freud wrote:

-“A lecture on the aetiology of hysteria in the Psychiatric Society was met with icy reception by the donkeys, and Krafft-Ebing made the peculiar judgment: It sounds like a scientific fairy tale.”
+“A lecture on the aetiology of hysteria in the Psychiatric Society was met with icy reception by the donkeys, and Krafft-Ebing made the peculiar judgement: It sounds like a scientific fairy tale.”

 Nevertheless, there was no lasting tension between Krafft-Ebing and Freud.
 Both continued to dedicate their latest works to each other with collegial appreciation and personal dedication.